 Seriously.
 Going through the one scrap bag I brought was almost like going down memory lane.
 I even found a scrap from a blouse I’d made when I was an undergrad in college.

-The bottom line is that it is worthwhile to save those bits and pieces of fabric and even if you get bits so small that you can’t even use them to make more fabric, you can save them, then stuff a doggie or kitty bed with them – one of things that Dorine does with the scraps generated from her classes.
+The bottom line is that it can be worthwhile to save those bits and pieces of fabric and even if you get bits so small that you can’t even use them to make more fabric, you can save them, then stuff a doggie or kitty bed with them – one of things that Dorine does with the scraps generated from her classes.
 The trick is finding new and creative ways of using what we used to consider trash.
 It’s not always easy, but it can be fun.
 For example, I use the top parts of old jeans and pants to make bags, then cut up the legs to make yarn.
 I even did that with an old dust ruffle that I couldn’t sew back onto its base.
 It’s now a very nice seat cover.